mshroyer/coursepointer/docs/garmin_fit.md

 When creating courses with really long names, Connect would only export the first 128 characters, making the field size 129 bytes including the null terminator.

 Connect's course point message include an incrementing `message_index` field starting at zero.
 This doesn't appear to reference record messages, but only represents the order of the course point message itself.
+Uses size 14 for the name string field.

 ### Ride With GPS